How Coronavirus Changed The World

-On 8th of January, 2020, the World Health Organization (WHO) told the world that the cases of pneumonia reported since December in the central Chinese city of Wuhan, could possibly because of a new coronavirus strain.
+On the 8th of January, 2020, the World Health Organization (WHO) told the world that the cases of pneumonia reported since December in the central Chinese city of Wuhan, could possibly be because of a new coronavirus strain.

 In December, 59 people were officially diagnosed with the illness, which caused serious respiratory problems.
 The confirmed cases included multiple employees from a Wuhan market where live animals were sold for food.